Our program focuses on Kindergarten preparation for children who are 3 years of age.

 Some examples of the amazing enrichment programs at Time for Play:

-A dance instructor from Swansea School of Dance visits and runs a 30-minute music and movement program once a month for the 2 & 3-day program, and twice a month for children in the 5-day program.
+A dance instructor from Swansea School of Dance visits and runs a 30-minute music and movement program twice a month.
 The children learn basic dance fundamentals through songs and games.
 Students enhance their co-ordination, locomotive, and cognitive development.

-Students will experience a unique children's yoga session led by our very own Ms. Jane.
+Students will experience a unique children's yoga session led by our recently retired assistant teacher, Ms. Jane.
 The use of creative storytelling, props and music will guide children in this engaging activity.

 Time for Play organizes class outings including nature walks, visits to the Runnymede Library and High Park Nature Centre, with extra volunteers on hand, of course!